aerickt/lapwing-for-beginners/src/Chapter-15.md

 ### As a vowel pair

-How would you write the word "alleviate"?
-With everything we've learned so far, you may be tempted to use `A/HRAOE/SREU/KWRAEUT` (a/lle/vi/ate).
+How is "alleviate" written?
+With everything covered so far, it may be tempting to use `A/HRAOE/SREU/KWRAEUT` (a/lle/vi/ate).
 However, four strokes is quite a lot.
-We need to be able to compress this word into fewer strokes if we want to be fast at steno.
+This outline needs to be compressed  into fewer strokes if the goal is to be fast at steno.

-To do this, we can let the `KWRAEU` stroke represent the entire "ia" sound.
+To do this, let the `KWRAEU` stroke represent the entire "ia" sound.
 This sound is made up of two distinct vowels that are blended together.
 The "ia" pair is composed of the *long e* /i/ vowel as in "b<ins>ee</ins>t" and the *long a* /ei/ vowel as in "b<ins>ai</ins>t".
 These are blended together to form the sound "ee-ait" /iˌeɪt/.

-Say "alleviate" out loud and see if you can identify this "ee-ait" vowel pair in the last syllable!
+> Say "alleviate" out loud and see if you can identify this "ee-ait" vowel pair in the last syllable!

-Instead of treating `KWR` as a silent linker chord, we can also treat it to represent the first vowel sound in this pair.
-We would write the second sound with the thumb keys.
-This way, we can let `KWRAEU` represent the "ia" sound.
-By doing so, we have effectively shifted where the last stroke begins: we went from a/lle/vi/ate to a/lle/v/iate

-Finally, if we move the "v" sound to the second stroke , we can split this word in only three strokes: a/llev/iate
+Instead of treating `KWR` as a silent linker chord, it can also be used to represent the first vowel sound in this pair.
+The second sound would be written with the thumb keys.
+This way, `KWRAEU` represents the "ia" sound.
+By doing so, the start of the last stroke has effectively been shifted: instead of a/lle/vi/ate, it can be split as a/lle/v/iate Finally, the "v" sound can also be shifted to the second stroke: a/llev/iate

 * alleviate `A/HRAOEF/KWRAEUT`

-Another way of thinking about this is that `KWR` is representing a subtle "y" sound just like in the previous section.
+> Another way of thinking about this is that `KWR` is representing a subtle "y" sound just like in the previous section.
 If you can hear a "y" sound in alleviate (as in "a-leev-<ins>y</ins>ait"), then you can simply use `KWR` to represent this sound, and write the rest of the vowels using the thumbs.

 Thinking about vowel pairs is a great way of understanding how  `KWR` can be used in these situations.
 However, if it is a bit slow, I recommend thinking about `KWR` as a "y" sound.
 We can approximate complicated vowel sounds just by using a "y" sound and a vowel we've learned before.